Differences between NI and GB licences

-If your appearance has changed since your existing photo was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.
+If your appearance has changed since your existing photograph was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.

 For more information on identity documents and photographs, please see the link below:

-Driving before your licence is returned
+Driving before your licence arrives

-You can drive before you receive your licence as long as you:
+Once the DVA has received your valid application, you can drive before you receive your licence as long as you: